tiroh/ports-doc/index.rst

 ===================

 ..
 NOTE::
-   This documentation relates to Ports version |version|.
+   This documentation is written for Ports version |version|.

 **Ports is a Java framework for inter-component communication within a JVM process.**